macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 51: February 10, 2019

+**Today's Progress**: #R4D51 We went to swimming races today with my little one.
+Coding at noon with kata: "Two fighters, one winner", "HTML Generator" & "Two Joggers" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 1,144 @ Codewars - 3 hours of study.
+I have to learn git and finish my udemy course.

 ## Day 50: February 9, 2019

-**Today's Progress**: #R4D50 Tried the Webpack DEv serber and configurd Babel to make my dev env complete.
+**Today's Progress**: #R4D50 Tried the Webpack Dev server and configured Babel to make my dev env complete.
 Also solved the kata: "Think how isArray function can be implemented", "Don't rely on luck" & "Coordinates Validator" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

-**Thoughts:** Rank 1,158 @ Codewars - 10 hours of study.
+**Thoughts:** Rank 1,158 @ Codewars - 2 hours of study.
 I have to learn git and finish my udemy course.

 ## Day 49: February 8, 2019